 André Breton, the founder of Surrealism, lived in the United States from 1941 through 1945.
 Many of the Abstract Expressionists, including Mark Rothko and Adolph Gottlieb painted in a Surrealist manner in the early 1940s.
 Both Rothko and Gottlieb were classified as Surrealists in Sidney Janis' book.
 Abstract and Surrealist Art, published in 1944.
-The Surrealist technique of automatism or "automatic painting" has sometimes been likened to Jackson Pollock's drip technique or "action" painting.
+The Surrealist technique of automatism or "automatic painting" has sometimes been linked to Jackson Pollock's drip technique.

 Sidney Janis began collecting art with funds from a successful shirt company he started in 1925 called M'Lord Shirts.
 In 1944 his book, Abstract and Surrealist Art in America was published.
 He opened his art gallery in New York in May 1948 in a space formerly owned by art dealer Sam Kootz.
 The opening exhibition was a solo show of work by Fernand Léger.
 First generation Abstract Expressionists signed to Janis' art gallery in New York during the late forties to the early sixties included Jackson Pollock, Willem de Kooning, Franz Kline, Adolph Gottlieb, Mark Rothko, Philip Guston and Robert Motherwell.
 After Arshile Gorky committed suicide in the summer of 1948 his wife, Agnes Magruder, moved Gorky's estate from the Julien Levy Gallery to Janis' gallery.
 During the early sixties many of the Abstract Expressionists left Janis' gallery in protest at his support of Pop Art.